noiredayz/trilaud/README.md

 * any hardware that can run an OS that can run node 10.
 Tested and used on 32bit hardfloat ARM and x86
 * Internet connection
 * 60MB free RAM and 11MB free space (additional free space is required for node and log files of PM2 if used)
-* sound playback requires Windows 7+, Linux, OpenBSD, FreeBSD or DragonfyBSD
+* sound playback requires Windows 7+, Linux, OpenBSD, FreeBSD or DragonfyBSD.
+Additional OS' may be supported once I add them to [node-wav-player](https://github.com/noiredayz/node-wav-player)

 ## How to use? ##
 1. Download or clone the repo